codenvibes/CS/09_SOFT_SKILLS_&_CAREER/LABS_DOCUMENTATION/H4K-IT_CYBERSECURITY_BOOTCAMP_2025/SCRIPT.md

-Thanks for uploading your final slides, Terrence.
-Here's a professionally timed **5-minute speaking script** to go alongside your presentation.
-Each section corresponds to a slide and is written for confident delivery:

 ---

 ### 🔹 Slide 1: Title Slide

-**“Good [morning/afternoon] everyone.
+**“Good afternoon everyone.
 My name is Terrence M.K., and this is my CTF Challenge Report from the 2025 H4K-IT Cybersecurity Bootcamp.
 Over the next few minutes, I’ll walk you through my experience, key challenges I tackled, lessons learned, and how this has shaped my journey as an aspiring cybersecurity analyst.”**

 ---